-The Town shall enforce the provisions of Chapter 88 in accordance with the duties and powers of the Code official.
+The Town shall enforce the provisions of Chapter 88 in accordance with the duties and powers of the code official.
+If obnoxious conditions or structural deficiencies are found, the Town will cite the property owner, and require rehabilitation of a deteriorating structure, or demolition of a dilapidated structure, within one year.

-The Town shall identify, protect and maintain the Town's inheritance of housing structures and neighborhoods having significant historic and/or architectural merit.
+The Town shall support high quality of housing through the review and approval of new construction by the Architectural Review Commission (ARCOM) and Landmarks Preservation Commission (LPC), and the conformance with the Town's building and zoning codes. identify, protect and maintain the Town's inheritance of housing structures and neighborhoods having significant historic and/or architectural merit.
 The measurement of this objective shall be the extent to which such structures and neighborhoods are protected, and the degree to which the following policies are implemented: